 During the transaction, these fears lead to poor decisions and may ultimately kill the deal.
 It can be a seller-doctor unwilling to compromise on a minor deal point to let the deal move forward.
 Or a buyer-doctor unwilling to properly access a minor risk and allow the deal to close.
 Either way, the seller or buyer will make irrational decisions, because of their failure to understand what is truly motivating their mid-deal decisions: fear.
 This is their blind spot.

 So what to do?
-Acknowledge your fears before you got into a transaction to sell or purchase your practice.
+Acknowledge your fears before you get into a transaction to sell or purchase your practice.
 A well-seasoned deal attorney understands this well and will help you address it.
 Coming out of law school, no one mentioned I would have to also become a therapist.
 But in deals where I’ve succeeded as an attorney, it has been mostly where I’ve shone a light on my clients’ fears and helped them understand what may be motivating their decisions.

 Fear is a powerful human emotion.
 We need it.
 It protects us from getting hurt.
 However, it can just as easily prevent us from reaching our goals.
-But if the addressed head-on, fear can also motivate us to think clearly and take the right steps to get to where we ultimately want to be.
+But if addressed head-on, fear can also motivate us to think clearly and take the right steps to get to where we ultimately want to be.
 Whether you are a seller or buyer, acknowledge your fears early and you will likely set yourself up for success.
-To learn more about how your Los Angeles healthcare transaction attorneys can help you, Contact us today!
+To learn more about how your Los Angeles healthcare transaction attorneys can help you, Contact Pacific Health Law Group today!